skylight-hq/skylight.digital/pages/toolkits/content_guide/07_web_elements.md

 Keyboard access <a href="../keyboard/" aria-label="Keyboard access">Click here</a>
 ```

 We use the second callout style solely to highlight text.
-It features a light grey border and a light grey background.
+It features a light gray border and a light gray background.
 It may also include a green “yes” or red “no” to indicate accuracy.

 <div class="example" markdown="1">
 #### Yes